-Maple Grove School is committed to providing all students in Years 10 and 11 with a programme of careers education, information, advice and guidance which is impartial and effective however, we begin exposure to careers education with our primary aged children, with every young person being offered several encounters with employers over the time they are with us.
+Maple Grove School is committed to providing all students in Years 10, 11 and 12 with a programme of careers education, information, advice and guidance which is impartial and effective however, we begin exposure to careers education with our primary aged children, with every young person being offered several encounters with employers over the time they are with us.

-All pupils from Years 1-11 participate annually in Aspirations activities throughout their time at Maple Grove, and their preparation for adult life begins on their first day at school, through the 'Independence and Community Participation' aspects of our autism-specific curriculum (Autism Education Trust.)
+All pupils from Years 1-12 participate annually in Aspirations activities throughout their time at Maple Grove, and their preparation for adult life begins on their first day at school, through the 'Independence and Community Participation' aspects of our autism-specific curriculum (Autism Education Trust.)

-Aspirations Week happens annually in the Summer Term and is an opportunity for our young people to have multiple exposures into the world of work, with the opportunity to meet a variety of employers, and a range of education and training providers informing them about approved technical education qualifications and apprenticeships, with an ethos, One Family Building Incredible Futures Together.
+Aspirations Week happens annually in the Summer Term and is an opportunity for our young people to have multiple exposures into the world of work, with the opportunity to meet a variety of employers, and a range of education and training providers with an ethos, One Family Building Incredible Futures Together.